sarisssa/test-api/docs/TESTING.md

 3) Seed DynamoDB and price rows

 - Run `npm run setup:system -w api`.
-This is idempotent: it creates the Wage table if needed, ensures the state machine exists, and seeds price rows for stock, crypto, and commodity tickers so the match processor can run 24/7.
+This is idempotent: it creates the Wage table if needed, ensures the state machine exists, seeds price rows for stock, crypto, and commodity tickers so the match processor can run 24/7, and upserts asset metadata using both `pk/sk` and `PK/SK` so older data remains compatible.
 - Optional follow-up: `npm run create-table -w api` if you need to re-create the table manually.

 4) Verify base env for local dev